 Identifying their names in print is an objective that most early childhood programs encourage.
 Sign in sheets can help young children understand the concept that the little squiggly lines on paper represent the letters in their names.

 Using children’s name provides them with motivation to learn their letters, and those of their classmates.
 Once children have learned how to identify their own name, it becomes easier for them to identify other letters of the alphabet that aren’t in their names.
 As they begin to understand that letters have shapes, and those shapes have names, the pieces of the alphabet puzzle will begin to fall into place.

-Signing in doesn’t have to mean extra work for the teacher, you can quickly and easily create your own sheets with this printable.
+Signing in doesn’t have to mean extra work for the teacher, you can quickly and easily create your own preschool sign in sheets.

 In the beginning of the year, start by inviting kids to trace just the first letter of their names.

 Then, as they begin to show progress with the first letter, you can invite your students to begin writing their entire first names.

 If your program encourages the use of all capital letters, you can type the letters of your students names in all caps and their names will automatically fill in on the pages using all caps too.